DiamondJM/POE/README.md

 # PoeSP
-PoeSP is a single-player cousin to Poe.
+PoeSP is a single-player cousin to POE.
 It supports only a single human player, playing against three automated opponents, all with randomized hands.
 PoeSP features a visual interface, such that the human player may see real-time readouts of the hand and trick, and choose from the cards displayed on-screen.

 PoeSP is a branch of POE.